jj-tutorial/tutorial/book/src/getting-started/cloning-a-repository.md

 can see where we our in our history.

 There's a lot I could say about this output, but I'd rather show you how to get work done first.
-Let's make our first change.
+Let's make our first *change*.

 [sample repository]: https://github.com/jj-tutorial/hello-world